Our next stop in our notebooking safari across Asia takes us to Iraq. If you’re new to the notebooking safari, visit our first stop here.

 Come on, let’s get going.
 We’ll wait here, just off the trail, and keep watch through the binoculars.
 Once we choose our spot, we cannot move or make a sound.
 If things go well, you’ll get to see a Eurasian lynx tonight.
 The lynx has an extraordinary sense of sight and hearing.
 It can spot a mouse from more than seventy meters away, though it would rather find a deer or other larger animal to prey on.

 I imagine it would take a lot of little mice to make a big cat like the lynx feel full!
-The adult lynx usually grows to be about 80-130 cm long (approximately 2 ½-4 feet) and weighs between 15-29 kg (33-63 pounds).
+The adult lynx usually grows to be about 2.5-4 feet (80-130 cm) long and weighs between 33-63 pounds (15-29 kg).

 Oh, I think I see one now.
 Do you see it?
 It is moving so slowly and silently.
 It has a creamy white coat with dark spots all over and big black tufts of fur on the top of its ears.
 It looks like it is stalking something.